jempe/jempe/README.md

 <a href="https://github.com/jempe/servedir">serveDir</a> A lightweight HTTP server for sharing static files seamlessly across devices on the same network.

 <a href="https://github.com/jempe/include_code">Include Code</a> is a Go library for seamlessly embedding the contents of one file into another at designated comment markers.

+<a href="https://github.com/jempe/shopping_list">Shopping List</a> is a real-time shopping list app built with the Golang QOR Framework, using WebSockets for device synchronization.

 **Web Development**